ashwintr303/hpsc-utils/doc/README.md

 To override this default setting, in any build, simply pass a `-j` option, which will be appended, and will take precedence.

+For users of the `vim` editor, to apply syntax highlighting to some of the custom config files, add to your `~/.vimrc`:

+    au BufRead,BufNewFile *.mem.map setfiletype sh

 ### Dependencies

 To build and run software for the target, you need the SDK for the HPSC